 8. “How frequently do I feel unsure about my relationship?

 Everyone, and we mean everyone, has doubts about their relationship from time to time.
-After a nasty fight that ends up in you two blocking each other, there’s nothing else on your mind except how you wish you weren’t dating.
+After a nasty fight that ends up with you two blocking each other, there’s nothing else on your mind except how you wish you weren’t dating.
 Eventually, however, that feeling fades away.

-If you’re unsure of feelings for someone when you fight or once in a blue moon, find comfort in the fact that so does everyone else.
+If you’re unsure of feelings for someone when you only fight once in a blue moon, find comfort in the fact that so does everyone else.
 If you’re having these thoughts literally every day, that’s cause for alarm, we’d say.

 9. “Is there something I love about my partner?”

 Just how there might be something you’re tolerating, there could be a lot of things you love about your partner.
-However, first, you need to ask yourself, “Am I infatuated or in love?”.
+However, first, you need to ask yourself, “Am I infatuated or in love?”
 Infatuation will make you believe you truly love a lot of things about your partner and simply turn a blind eye to the things you don’t.

 10. “Is there a future here?”